Continuous integration

 Reference: Customizing GitHub-hosted runners

-The step that runs tests should either the -W option or the PYTHONWARNINGS environment variable to error.
+The step that runs tests should set either the -W option or the PYTHONWARNINGS environment variable to error.

 Tip